eurostat/NLP4Stat/KD model/readme.md

   * NLP4StatRef-SEArticleMapping_20210606.xlsx

 ### Authority lists
-* NLP4StatRef-ResourceType-skos_20210402.rdf: This draft of authority list for the NLP4StatRef KD has been deleted because its version is obsolete.
-A new version will be available by the end of the week.
+* NLP4StatRef-ResourceType-skos_20210402.rdf: This draft authority list for the NLP4StatRef KD is obsolete.
+A new version will be available by the end of the week 14/6/2019 -.

 ### XMind Workbook
 * NLP4StatRef-Task2-Model_20210402(1).xmind: the complete current model in an Xmind workbook - can be read with Xmind software, see https://www.xmind.net/